 Microsoft Ads vs. Google Ads

 While Google might be the better known PPC platform, Microsoft Ads continues to garner attention and increase in popularity.
 Microsoft Ads has a rapidly growing audience, particularly among those already familiar with the Microsoft ecosystem.
-And Bing, the search engine it displays your ads on, is used by billions of people—the platform registered over one billion total visits in September 2021.
+And Bing, the search engine it displays your ads on, is used by billions of people—the platform registered over 1.2 billion total visits in May 2022.

 Microsoft Ads also offers a range of unique benefits, such as: